samridhharshit/InstaImages/README.md

 1. React, reactstrap and react-bootstarp for frontend
 2. Firebase Cloudstore as a backend to store users website components
+3. Instagram login API
-3. Heroku for deployment of the App
+4. Heroku for deployment of the App

 ## A working GIF of the app